Future Horizons – Careers programme Year 7 – Year 13

 We work closely with parents/carers to support their child/children to make informed career choices.
 Parents and carers are encouraged to attend the careers events, information evenings and options evenings.
 We also ask for parents to volunteer to contribute to our careers programme throughout the year.

-We also regularly provide careers information via our weekly newsletter and year group Careers Classrooms and encourage parents to explore the opportunities available and to have conversation with their children.
+We also regularly provide information via our weekly Careers newsletter and year group Careers Classrooms and encourage parents to explore the opportunities available and to have conversation with their children.

 Work Experience